TIY-Charleston-Back-End-Oct2015/assignments/6.4-crud-spring/README.md

 * Update: If logged in, show an edit link next to the entries created by that user.
 * Delete: If logged in, show a delete button next to the entries created by that user.
 * Compile the project as a JAR file and upload it to the "Releases" section of your repo.
-* Optional: Add paging to your list of entries.
 * Optional: Add JavaScript and CSS (served statically via `resources/static`).